Chris Edgerly

-Chris Edgerly (born August 6, 1969) is an American voice actor, comedian and singer.
+Chris Edgerly is an American voice actor.

 Life and career

 Edgerly provided the voice of Peter Potamus on the Adult Swim animated series Harvey Birdman, Attorney at Law, in addition to several guest voices on the TV series Drawn Together.
 Other television voice appearances include Duck Dodgers, My Gym Partner's a Monkey, Codename: Kids Next Door, and Kenan & Kel.
 He can also be heard as the voice of "Cloak" in the Disney animated feature The Wild.
 In 2006, Edgerly started voicing Nick Diamond, The Masked Man and referee Mills Lane on the return of MTV's Celebrity Deathmatch.
 He also provided a voice for a Brute in the video game Halo 2 and Pathfinder in Apex Legends and appeared on two episodes of Kenan & Kel.

 Edgerly lent his voice to Yuan, Magnius, and Kvar in the video game Tales of Symphonia.
 He has also voiced Cid Highwind in the film Final Fantasy VII Advent Children, as well as the video games Kingdom Hearts II, Lineage II, and Dirge of Cerberus: Final Fantasy VII; voiced The Flash in the 2006 video game Justice League Heroes; and voiced the character of Sullivan in Resonance of Fate.

-He recently voiced Pathfinder in the game Apex Legends.
-He has voiced various soldiers in the video game Valkyria Chronicles and TEL in Infinity Blade III.
+He recently voiced Pathfinder in the game Apex Legends and has voiced various soldiers in the video game Valkyria Chronicles and TEL in Infinity Blade III.
 He voiced the protagonist character Ken Ogawa in FromSoftware's video game Ninja Blade.
 He also provided the voice of Gambit in the video game adaption of X-Men Origins: Wolverine as well as voicing different characters in the 2012 video game, Lego The Lord of the Rings.
 He also voiced Peter Parker, J. Jonah Jameson, and Spider-Man in The Amazing Adventures of Spider-Man.
 Additionally, he voices Hidan in Naruto: Shippuden.
 Edgerly played the voice of Jedi Master Eeth Koth for the animated series Star Wars: The Clone Wars in the second season episode "Grievous Intrigue".

-He became a cast member for The Simpsons, playing various characters.
+In 2011, he became a cast member for The Simpsons playing various characters.
 He also voiced Ren Hoek in the 2011 game Nicktoons MLB.
 In 2013, Edgerly took the role of a spiky winged creature called a pufferthorn, and his character was named Pop Thorn, in Skylanders: Swap Force.
 Edgerly also has provided the voice of Gobber the Belch on Cartoon Network's DreamWorks Dragons animated series for seasons 1 and 2.
 He has continued to do so for its third season that aired on Netflix in 2015.

 Edgerly was one of the two main voice actors in the English release of Top Cat: The Movie.